 - Deadline for SHORT applications: 29 October 2023

-- Results sent to applicants (with a request for the full application if applicable): 12 December 2022
+- Results sent to applicants : 07 December 2023 (with a request for the full application if applicable)

-The ESAIC Research Committee is delighted to announce the fourth year of the BJA – ESAIC Grant.
+The ESAIC Research Committee is delighted to announce the fifth year of the BJA – ESAIC Grants.
 It is developed from the collaboration between ESAIC and the British Journal of Anaesthesia Charity to enhance clinical practice in the field of Anaesthesia.
-This year (2023), there will be two grants allocated.
-Each one will be for 60.000 EUR.
+This year, there will be two grants allocated, each one will be for 60.000 EUR.

 The submission process for short-abstract Grant applications and schedule

 Grant applications can only be submitted online via the ESAIC submission form.
 The abstract text should not exceed 2500 characters (including spaces).
 Abstracts submitted in hard copy or e-mail will not be accepted.
 All submitted grant applications will go through a peer-review process carried out by international reviewers from the BJA-ESAIC Steering Committee.
 A maximum of 40 applications will be invited to submit a full proposal.

 Please note that all applications must be written in English.
 Please write as simply as possible and avoid language mistakes.
 If English is not your first language, we recommend that you have your application reviewed by a native speaker before submission.